-- identification of the phenomenological conditions created by the event (e.g., shock wave, missiles, adverse temperatures and thermal effects), - o identification of time-phase dependencies, - o identification of dependence between components, - identification of the design conditions (trip signals) that will cause a system to fail to start or fail to continue to operate (excessive room temperature).
+- identification of the phenomenological conditions created by the event (e.g., shock wave, missiles, adverse temperatures and thermal effects), - identification of time-phase dependencies, - identification of dependence between components, - identification of the design conditions (trip signals) that will cause a system to fail to start or fail to continue to operate (excessive room temperature).

+Not surprisingly, the same considerations as made during the process to screen hazard or hazard combinations out, are valid to assess the impact on SSCs if not screened out.
 Usually, events such as aircraft crashes and missile strikes have limited impact areas (even when more than one missile is considered), while explosions, fires, ground motions and gas clouds can have plant-wide effects.
 If the affected area is plant-wide, items important to safety located anywhere in the plant could be affected coincidentally, and necessary safety functions might be affected.

-Fires resulting from deflagration shall be dealt with on the same basis as fires due to other man-induced impacts [40].
+Fires resulting from deflagration shall be dealt with on the same basis as fires due to other man-induced impacts [49].

 An analysis of the ability of plant structures to resist the effects of a gas cloud explosion can normally be limited to an examination of their capacity to withstand the overpressure (direct and drag) loading.
-In general, the effects of explosions which are generally of concern when analysing the structural response are [29]:
+In general, the effects of explosions which are generally of concern when analysing the structural response are [33]:

-- o incident and reflected pressure (mainly from detonation), - time dependence of overpressure and drag pressure, - blast generated missiles, - blast induced ground motion (mainly from detonation), - heat or fire.
+- incident and reflected pressure (mainly from detonation), - time dependence of overpressure and drag pressure, - blast generated missiles, - blast induced ground motion (mainly from detonation), - heat or fire.